gao-hongnan/omniverse/_sources/computer_science/type_theory/04-generics.md

     return IntPair(min_val, max_val)
 ```

-We could similarly define a pair class for two (DoublePair), two booleans
-(BooleanPair), etc. In other situations, it is useful to define a pair class
+To address a broader range of types, one could theorize the creation of
+additional pair classes, such as `DoublePair` for floats or `BooleanPair` for
+booleans.
+Alternatively, designing a pair class that accommodates a combination
-that bundles two variables of two different types, say, a Customer and a
+of different types, like pairing a `Customer` object with a `ServiceCounter`, or
-ServiceCounter; a String and an int; etc.

-We should not, however, create one class for each possible combination of types.
+a string with an integer, could offer more versatility.

+However, it's impractical and inefficient to design a separate class for each
-A better idea is to define a class that stores two Object references:
+potential type pairing.
+A more elegant solution is to design a generic pair
+class capable of encapsulating any two types.

 ```{code-cell} ipython3
 @dataclass